VDevGushin/InstagramWorkTest/README.txt

 InstagramWorkTest
-It's application to create a collage of photos downloaded from the instagram
+It's application to create a collage of photos downloaded from the instagram.

+This app takes the last twenty images from the user, sorts and gives them the opportunity to collect their collage

+P.S.
+It's a simple example of a test project.

 Libraries: